troydm/mintty-modified/README.md

 install
 -------

-apply the patch to mintty source code (grab from svn) or download already compiled version from Downloads
+apply the patch to mintty source code (grab latest from svn)